GSG9-JagerL/Jager-MultinomialNB/README.md

 ## 1. Reading data
 For this part, We created a `DataFrame` class, this class is designed and coded to simulate a `pan das.DataFrame`.
 Therefore the object of this class can be considered a dataframe, with some basic functions enabled. `train_test_split` is implemented as a instance object to split the training and testing set.

+### 1.1 Data Description
+The features of the data are abstracts of papers that deal with proteins.
+Each protein is found either in Archaea, Bacteria, Eukaryota, or Viri.
+Each datapoint is an abstract of a paper, and labeled with the first character of the domain (i.e. 'A', 'B', 'E', 'V') of the protein.

 ## 2. Count  Vectorizer
 We created a CountVectorizer class for this part. `CountVectorizer` is created to simulate some basic functions provided by `sklearn.feature_extraction.CountVectorizer`.
 Any instance of this class is a vectorizer, use `~.fit` to feed it with texts to generate a **bag of words**, and after that use `~.transform` to transform any abstracts into a **text vector**.

 ## 3. MultinomialNB
 We created a MultinomialNB class for this part. `MultinomialNB` is created to simulate some basic functions provided by `sklearn.naive_bayes.MultinomialNB`.
 Any instance of this class is a classifier. `~.fit` function takes train set and train the classifier by calculating parameters like **priors** and **likelihoods**, then store them as some instance variables, TF-IDF can be enabled with passing the boolean parameter `idf`. `~.predict` uses the parameters generated form `~.fit` to calculate the posterior probability.
 Due to technical issue, metric methods are integrated in MultinomialNB class.

 ### 3.1 IDF smoothing
 IDF originally is calculated by $$\forall w\in W, IDF = \log(\frac{N}{D_w})$$However in case there are no documents that have a certain word.
 We made it $$\forall w\in W, IDF = \log(\frac{N+1}{D_w+1})+1$$

 ### 3.2 Likelihood Smoothing
 likelihood originally is calculated by $$\mathbb{P}(w_i|V) = \frac{w_i}{\sum_{x=0}^{x= |V| } x_v}$$However, in case some words have likelihoods of 0 which makes the posterior probability 0, We made it $$\mathbb{P}(w_i|V) = \frac{w_i+1}{\sum_{x=0}^{x= |V| } x_v+|V| }$$